Courses

 HS A696 Integrative Learning Experience 2 Credits

-Requires students to complete their Master of Public Health program ePortfolio, orally present highlights of their Applied Practice Experience in a group setting, and complete a written capstone deliverable that integrates both foundational public health and generalist track-specific competencies identified by the students, in consultation with their academic advisor.
+Requires students to complete their Master of Public Health program ePortfolio; complete a written capstone project that integrates both foundational public health and generalist track-specific competencies identified by the students, in consultation with their academic advisor; and orally present highlights of their Integrative Learning Experience capstone project in a group setting.

 HS A699 MPH Practicum-Thesis 1-5 Credits